Schoenberg characterization of continuous non-stationary isotropic positive definite kernels: Examples of isotropic kernels

 The \emph{activation function} $\phi\colon\real\to\real$ is applied coordinate-wise and the normalization factors

 allow for a non-trivial limit in the width of hidden layers.

 In the \emph{NTK initialization,} all parameters \(\theta\) are independently standard normal distributed. \end{definition}

 The limit kernels of a feed-forward network naturally depend on the activation function.
-However in any case they are isotropic. \begin{corollary}[Limit network \shortkernels] Consider a feed-forward network with NTK initialization as in Definition \ref{def:feed-forward-net} with polynomially bounded activation function $\phi$.
-Then there exists a Gaussian process $g$ on $\real^\dims$ such that, in distribution, as the widths $n$ of the hidden layers increase
+However in any case they are isotropic. \begin{corollary}[Convergence to isotropic Gaussian processes] Consider a feed-forward network \(f_\theta\) with NTK initialization of the parameters \(\theta\) as in Definition \ref{def:feed-forward-net} with polynomially bounded activation function $\phi$.
+Assume for simplicity that all hidden layers have the same width \(n=n_l\).
+Then there exists a Gaussian process $g$ on $\real^\dims$ such that as the widths $n$ of the hidden layers increase, the neural networks converge in finite-dimensional distributions to $g$, that is